 Cakewalk by Bandlab – Free

 In 2018 Bandlab purchased Sonar Platinum from Gibson and rebranded it as Cakewalk by Bandlab.
 They kept all the core features of the premium software it was previously known as, so as far as free DAW’s go it is probably one of the best.
 I recommend it to everyone looking to get started.
 It does require a fairly decent computer though, so make sure you check system requirements!
 I used Cakewalk Home Studio roughly around 2004/2005, before it got resold and rebranded various times.
-When I listen back to demos I made with it, they still sound pretty cool!
+When I listen back to demos I made with it, they still sound pretty cool, especially the guitar tones!
 The workflow was also very easy and intuitive, so I can only imagine that it continues to be a great option.
 In fact, if it had been free at the time I set my studio up, I may not have bought Cubase Pro!

 Pro Tools – Free and Paid